RBWR-Development/books/Automatic_ThermalPower_Control.md

 ## Purpose
 Reactor automatic thermal power control is used to automate the process of reaching desired power and holding the setpoint.

-## In unit-1
+## unit-1
 In unit-1 the automatic thermal power regulator can be found between the manual control rod operation panel and the recirculation control panel.

 ## This panel consists of 3 main elements
 - Pre designated power setpoints.
 - Manual setpoint adjustment switch.
 - Regulator mode selector.

 ### Pre designated setpoints
 The pre-designated setpoints are the most commonly required power setpoints required by the operators.
 These setpoints are: